MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-app-initialization-cpp.md

      > [!IMPORTANT]
      > Notice that the token acquisition code is intentionally incomplete.
 We will test later with a static access token.
+     > In production, this code must dynamically acquire an access token, based on specified criteria:
+     > - the appId and reply/redirect URI specified in your Azure AD app registration (reply/redirect URI **must** match your app registration)
+     > - the authority and resource URI passed in by the SDK (resource URI **must** match your app registration's API/permissions)
+     > - app/user credentials
+     >
-     > In production, this needs to be modified to dynamically acquire an access token, based on the specified criteria (authority, resource URI, app/user credentials, etc.).
-OAuth2 "native" clients should prompt for user credentials and use the "authorization code" flow.
+     > OAuth2 "native" clients should prompt for user credentials and use the "authorization code" flow.
 OAuth2 "confidential clients" can use their own secure credentials (such as a service), or prompt for user credentials (such as a web app).
      >
      > AcquireOAuth2Token() is **only** called by the MIP SDK, as required.

      ```cpp
      using std::string;

-     AuthDelegateImpl::AuthDelegateImpl(const string& clientId) : mAppId(clientId) {}

      bool AuthDelegateImpl::AcquireOAuth2Token(const mip::Identity& identity, const OAuth2Challenge& challenge, OAuth2Token& token)
      {